Skip to main content

 # Vanilla JavaScript / any framework

-npm install @oneinbox/web-sdk livekit-client
+npm install @oneinbox/web-sdk

 # React

-npm install @oneinbox/web-sdk-react @oneinbox/web-sdk livekit-client react
+npm install @oneinbox/web-sdk-react @oneinbox/web-sdk react

 Vanilla example